Probesys/bileto/docs/developers/create-user.md

 }
 ```

+If you already have a User entity, call `$userCreator->createUser($user)` instead.

 The service automatically flushes the changes so Doctine writes the user to the database immediately.
-If you want to delay the flush, you can pass `flush: false` to the method.
+If you want to delay the flush, you can pass `flush: false` to the methods.